atlas-brown/web/README.md

 To update any text content on the website, make changes in the `/content/` folder using Markdown.

 For image modifications, edit the files in the `/static/` folder.
+Always make sure the images are 150x150.

-To preview the changes locally:
+Always preview the changes locally:

 ```sh
 hugo server